Last Updated on July 20, 2023

 Luna Pads last 5-10 years.
-They have these awesome starter kits already prepped at a discount.
-The regular starter kit costs $75.
-Leaving you with at least $150 savings.
-Think about all the chocolate or mason jars you could buy.
+They have these awesome starter kits already prepped at a discount — the regular starter kit costs $75.
+This means the switch to reusable pads for periods leaves you with at least $150 in savings.
+Think about all the chocolate or mason jars you could buy!

 This is probably my favorite aspect of this company.
 For every pad, pantyliner, diva cup, and starter kit sold, they donate an AFRIpad to girls in Uganda.
 AFRIpads are also made in Uganda, providing valuable jobs to the women there.

 Have any of you tried cloth pads?
-Do you have any tips or reccomendations?
+Do you have any tips or recommendations?